ctrliq/kernel-src-tree/redhat/docs/index.rst

 .. code-block:: sh

    # install missing build dependencies
-   yum -y install $(make dist-get-buildreqs | grep "Missing dependencies:" | cut -d":" -f2)
+   sudo dnf -y install $(make dist-get-buildreqs | grep "Missing dependencies:" | cut -d":" -f2-)

 Some packages may require the enabling of additional repositories such as the system-sb-certs package which can be found in a Centos-Stream or RHEL CodeReady